jplewe/aivx.io/_posts/2025-07-26-first-post.md

 I want to be able to start up a new idea, be up and running as quickly as possible, re-use previous work like crazy, and have my prototype be theoretically shippable from the start.
 I also want to maintain complete creative freedom, so I'm avoiding diffusion-based AI for now.

 You can read more detail about the engine [here](/engine/).

+I don't have plans to release the engine itself, at least not for a long while.
+Instead I'm focused on releasing the projects I build with it.
+I've been developing a variety of projects as I build out the core features of the engine.
+You can read about two of them: [AIVX PUSH](/push/), and [AIVX CITY](/city/).

+Push is the first game I'm releasing with the engine, an arcade puzzle game inspired by Lumines and Tetris Effect, with trippy ever-changing procedural visuals and a new mechanic I first prototyped many years ago.

+City is an early prototype, my experimentation with a metaverse of sorts.
+It's an infinite cyberpunk city generator, full of AI-controlled characters you can chat with, play games with, and who can play roles in generated quests.